GuitarMusashi616/YoutubeSubtitleDownloader/README.md

 ## How to make it work

 - Change the list of links in the main function
-- But breakpoints on line 6, 10, & 18 so you can manually wait for the selenium browser to load the pages before continuing
+- Put breakpoints on line 6, 10, & 18 so you can manually wait for the selenium browser to load the pages before continuing